SynergyUSAllc/LogMe/README.md

 # LogMe

-LogMe is MS Word addin that keeps a record for everything you do while using word.
+LogMe is an MS Word addin that keeps a record for everything you do while using word.

 After running the setup LogMe can be found in the FILE tab of Microsoft word